This post may contain affiliate links.

 One of the best resorts in Phuket, Sri panwa has a gorgeous pool area to go along with your own private plunge pool, a fistful of restaurants ranging from Baba Soul Food to Hotpot.

-Where is Sri Panwa?
+Where is Sri panwa?

 Located on Cape Panwa Peninsula at the very southeastern tip of Phuket, Sri panwa is a world, I mean an island, away from the bustle of more populated beach resorts.